 - Gain livable space without decreasing yard space

 With a second story addition, you’ll now have extra space upstairs, allowing you to completely reimagine the downstairs.
 It is an opportunity to create a new layout that works much better for your family by merging rooms together or creating an open-concept kitchen, for example.

-Before choosing a second story addition, there are some important considerations.
+Before adding a second story to your home, there are some important considerations.
 First, you’ll need to check your zoning to find out if you are permitted to add height to your home.
 You’ll also need to have the foundation of your home inspected to ensure it can withstand the additional weight, and then determine if you need a full roof replacement.
 All of these factors can make or break your decision to move forward.

 An example of a second story addition is our Olympic Hills Second Story Addition project.

 Project description: When you have two growing boys, space is a priority.
 The homeowners asked us to build a second story addition and rethink the flow of the majority of their home.
 By taking down their existing garage and building a new 2-story addition, we were able to create a spacious upper floor master suite as well as an open-concept kitchen downstairs.

 If you have an unfinished basement that does not meet the city’s height requirement for livable space, house lifting, or house raising, is a process that’s used to jack up your home and create more head room.
 Once that’s done, a basement remodel can transform the newly created space so that it’s suitable for living in.
 That’s the simplified version, of course, because there’s much more involved.
 As a design-build contractor, our job is coordinating the experienced subcontractors and crew so the home lift and basement finishing goes as seamlessly as possible.